-Of course the legends all knew each other, so we had to be on our toes.
+Of course the other issue was that the legends all knew each other, so we had to be on our toes.
 After an hour of the greatest day of our lives, we had worked out the comments we would throw out, if any legends questioned our identity.

 If they got suspicious and asked “when’d you play”, with a laugh we would reply with things like:

 About a lifetime ago mate… ’bout a lifetime ago.

 Mate when you’ve taken as many head knocks as I have, I can’t bloody remember myself.
 It’s still 1988, right?